fr3e1/30-2-notes/Math 30-2/Chapter 8/Lesson 4 - Applications of Sinusodial functions.md

 3. compare parameters a b d
-a: larger wheel has bigger radius
+a: left has larger wheel has bigger radius
 b: same period for both since T=2pi / b
 d: center height is higher for the larger wheel